Princess and I

-Princess and I is a 2012 Philippine teen television drama starring Kathryn Bernardo, Daniel Padilla, Enrique Gil and Khalil Ramos together with an ensemble cast, it aired on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel.
-The show aired from April 16, 2012 to February 1, 2013 replacing E-Boy and was replaced by Juan dela Cruz.
+Princess and I is a Philippine television drama romance series broadcast by ABS-CBN.
+Directed by Dado C. Lumibao, Francis E. Pasion and Rory B. Quintos, it stars Kathryn Bernardo, Daniel Padilla, Enrique Gil and Khalil Ramos.
+It aired on the network's Primetime Bida line up and worldwide on TFC from April 16, 2012 to February 1, 2013 replacing E-Boy and was replaced by Juan dela Cruz.

+This serves as KathNiel's first teleserye.

+The series is streaming online on YouTube.

 Plot

 Princess Areeyah "Mikay" Wangchuck (Kathryn Bernardo) grew up with her adoptive family.
 She is close to her father Dinoy Maghirang (Dominic Ochoa), mother and two sisters.
-Unbeknownst to all of them, she is the only daughter of King Anand Wangchuck (Albert Martinez) and Queen Isabel Wangchuck (Precious Lara Quigaman) and is the long-lost crown princess of the fictional Kingdom of Yangdon (based on real world Bhutan).
-As a child, she was brought to the Philippines after Ashi Behati (Gretchen Barretto), a royal and a high ranking influential official who desires to rule Yangdon with her son named Prince Jao (Enrique Gil) tries to kill her and her mother.
+Unbeknownst to them, she is the only daughter of King Anand Wangchuck (Albert Martinez) and Queen Isabel Wangchuck (Precious Lara Quigaman) and is the long-lost crown princess of the fictional Kingdom of Yangdon (based on real world Bhutan).
+As a child, she was brought to the Philippines after Ashi Behati (Gretchen Barretto), a royal and a high-ranking influential official who desires to rule Yangdon with her son Prince Jao (Enrique Gil) tries to kill her and her mother.
 Behati conspired to kill Queen Isabel and the infant Areeyah by bombing Queen Isabel's convoy off the cliff, but only the Queen was killed.
-Behati ordered her executive Assistant Yin Hwan Dee (Niña Dolino) to kill the child, but out of conscience she lied to Behati, took the child and placed her under the care of Esmeralda (Sharmaine Suarez), a Filipina who works in Yangdon.
-Esmeralda returned to the Philippines with the princess, not knowing of her identity.
+Behati ordered her Executive Assistant Yin Hwan Dee (Niña Dolino) to kill the child, but out of conscience she lied to Behati, took the child and placed her under the care of Esmeralda (Sharmaine Suarez), a Filipina who works in Yangdon.
+Esmeralda returned to the Philippines with the princess, not knowing her identity.

 During one of Esmeralda's trips to the marketplace, a bombing took place and Esmeralda lost the child in the ensuing chaos.
 The child, wearing a Yangdonese scarf on her back, was found by a man named Dinoy Maghirang.
 He adopted the child and called her Mikay.
 She grew up in what has been described as a "very loving family," fully aware of her adopted status.
 Her existence in the family made her eldest stepsister, Bianca Maghirang (Bianca Casado) grow envious and inconsiderate of Mikay.
-She bullied Mikay until Bianca is exiled.
-Only then does she realize and consider Mikay as her sister and they make up.
-Mikay also meets her eventual best friend Kiko (Khalil Ramos) who harbors a crush on her, and Gino (Daniel Padilla), an arrogant teen who comes from an affluent family.
+She bullied Mikay until Bianca was exiled.
+Only then does she realize and consider Mikay her, sister and they make up.
+Mikay meets her eventual best friend Kiko (Khalil Ramos) who harbors a crush on her, and Gino (Daniel Padilla), an arrogant teen who comes from an affluent family.
 His mother, Alicia (Marina Menipayo), was a former diplomat to Yangdon while his father, Edward Dela Rosa (Jong Cuenco), and his grandfather, Don Julio Dela Rosa (Leo Rialp), are heads of a big corporation.

 Winning a trip to Yangdon, Mikay meets Jao, a Yangdonese royalty and crown prince, and the two of them become close as he tours her around without knowing that she is the missing princess.
 Prince Jao eventually develops an attraction for Mikay.